cc-ru/wonderful/doc/manual/000-Home.md

 Changes aren't pushed directly to the screen—they are stored in a buffer.
 When you call `Document:render()`, the renderer compares it with what's drawn on the screen, optimizes the calls, and outputs to screen.

-#### Layers
-The Document class implements a stacking context, so you can set the ZIndex attribute to make a component float above others.
-Just like you do in HTML/CSS, yes.

 #### Advanced event system
 Handlers are called in the top-to-bottom order if it makes sense (like click handlers).
 For other events, we use the child-to-parent order.